 Pain Scientists Answer Common Questions About Pain (YouTube video)

 Three top pain scientists - Prof Lorimer Moseley, Dr. Tasha Stanton, Dr. David Butler - answer questions about pain.

 An evidenced based multimedia approach to teaching neuroplasticity.

 Pain Revolution Tour Video (YouTube video)

 Leading pain scientist Professor Lorimer Moseley explains the science behind 'Explain Pain' - and the good news for chronic pain sufferers.

 More resources for workers, employees and health professionals can be found at eml.com.au/resources

-All of these videos have been developed as part of EML’s Member Benefit program.
+All of these videos have been developed as part of EML’s Mutual Benefit program.
 Members of EML wishing to embed these videos as an internal resource are welcome to contact us for more information at firstname.lastname@example.org